-When using ModelBuilder in ArcGIS for Desktop, you have to explicitly set model variables as intermediate data in order for the intermediate data to be deleted after the model is run.
+When using ModelBuilder in ArcGIS Desktop, you have to explicitly set model variables as intermediate data in order for the intermediate data to be deleted after the model is run.
 This is not the case with server tasks: any data created by the model that is not an output parameter will be deleted.
-You do not have to explicitly set model variables as intermediate as you do when running model tools in ArcGIS for Desktop.
+You do not have to explicitly set model variables as intermediate as you do when running model tools in ArcGIS Desktop.

 Writing output data to in_memory

 One technique you can use to increase performance is to write intermediate and output data to the in_memory workspace.

 Do not write output datasets to in_memory if you plan on configuring your service so that your output data is drawn by a map service.

 When you use result map services, it is important to realize that there are two services—the geoprocessing service and the map service.
 These two services execute independently of each other.
 When the task executes, ArcGIS Server executes the geoprocessing task first, then executes the map service to draw the output of the geoprocessing task.
 Because of this execution order, the result map service needs datasets on disk produced by the geoprocessing task.
 This means that the output of the tasks in the geoprocessing service must be datasets on disk, not in_memory datasets.

 If you authored geoprocessing services in 10.0, there were specific ModelBuilder techniques you used to author services, noted below.
 You no longer need to use these techniques in 10.1 and later versions.